-In December alone, TopBuzz referred almost 34 million pageviews across Chartbeat publishers throughout the world, a 36x increase from January 2017.
-We also found that about half of the traffic referred by this app comes from the U.S., but we are increasingly seeing a significant share from countries such as Brazil, France, Germany, Italy and the UK.
+In December alone, TopBuzz referred almost 34 million pageviews across Chartbeat publishers throughout the world.
+This is a 36x increase from January 2017.
+We also found that about half of the traffic referred by this app comes from the U.S. However, we increasingly see a significant share from countries such as Brazil, France, Germany, Italy and the UK.

 Here’s a closer look at TopBuzz referral traffic since 2017 through February, peaking around December of last year:

 This significant traffic spike piqued interest among our publishing partners and, in turn, Chartbeat’s data science team.
 Therefore, we thought it would be worthwhile to analyze this referrer with the potential to drive engaged readership to publishers.